GujjuBhai: Most Wanted: Plot

 On the way to his house, they lose their suitcase on the highway.
-They run over a secret agent called Vikrant who is going to attend a meeting with terrorists Shahrukh and Farooq.
+They run over Vikrant who is going to attend a meeting with terrorists Shahrukh and Farooq.
 The terrorists were going to give the agent a briefcase that could be used to plot against India.
 Arvind goes with his family to the hotel which the agent had booked, where he meets another secret agent, Priya.
 When Vikrant wakes up, he decides to involve Arvind and Kagesh in his plan despite their low intelligence.
-They both agree that they will exchange the terrorists briefcase with Avrvind’s suitcase.
+They both agree that they will exchange the terrorists' briefcase with Arvind’s suitcase.